The Human Comedy (film): Reception

-According to TCM's Notes on the production, the reviewer for The Hollywood Reporter wrote: "the best picture this reviewer has ever seen," Daily Variety predicted it would be "one of the screen's immortals.”
+According to TCM's Notes on the production, the reviewer for The Hollywood Reporter wrote: "the best picture this reviewer has ever seen," Daily Variety predicted it would be "one of the screen's immortals."
 The Motion Picture Research Bureau gave it the best audience ratings.
 The Canadian Department of National Defence named it the best film of 1943.

-The film made $2.8 million in the US and Canada and $1.0 million elsewhere resulting in a profit of $1.5 million.
+The film made $2,824,000 in the US and Canada and $1,034,000 million elsewhere resulting in a profit of $1,531,000.

-Leonard Maltin gives the picture 3 1/2 out of 4 stars, describing it as: “Memorable Americana, faithfully adapted...
-Unfolds like a novel, with many lovely vignettes, and one of Rooney's best performances...”
+Leonard Maltin gives the picture 3 1/2 out of 4 stars, describing it as: "Memorable Americana, faithfully adapted...
+Unfolds like a novel, with many lovely vignettes, and one of Rooney's best performances..."

-Dennis Schwartz says the film: "outdoes Capra in cornball melodrama, but does it well...(It) gets the close-knit community mood right of small town America during World War II, and keeps it from becoming bloated with sentimentality (though it’s unquestionably sugary) ... (reminding) Americans of an innocent time when they believed they were warm-hearted decent people who cared about their country, community and others ... where one could advance by getting a good public education and the people in the country felt they could safely leave their house doors unlocked.
+In 2010, Dennis Schwartz wrote that the film: "outdoes Capra in cornball melodrama, but does it well...(It) gets the close-knit community mood right of small town America during World War II, and keeps it from becoming bloated with sentimentality (though it’s unquestionably sugary) ... (reminding) Americans of an innocent time when they believed they were warm-hearted decent people who cared about their country, community and others ... where one could advance by getting a good public education and the people in the country felt they could safely leave their house doors unlocked.
 It’s an America that probably no longer exists, which makes this film relic a memorable look back."

 Rotten Tomatoes rates it 80 percent fresh.